-- 25 percent of teenagers report that they have experienced repeated bullying via their cell phone or on the internet.
+- 25 per cent of teenagers report that they have experienced repeated bullying by their cell phone, or on the Internet.

-- Over half (52 percent) off young people report being cyber bullied.
+- 52 per cent of young people report being cyber bullied.

-- Of the young people who reported cyber bullying incidents against them, one-third (33 percent) of them reported that their bullies issued online threats.
+- Of the young people who reported cyber bullying incidents against them, a third reported that their bullies used online threats.

-- Often, both bullies and cyber bullies turn to hate speech to victimize their target.
-One-tenth of all middle school and high school students have been on the receiving end of ‘hate terms’ hurled against them.
+- 10 per cent of all middle school and high school students have been on the receiving end of hate terms.

-- Over half (55 percent) of all teens who use social media have witnessed outright bullying via that medium.
+- 55 per cent of all teens that use social media have witnessed outright bullying online.

-- An astounding 95 percent of teens who witnessed bullying on social media report that others, like them, have ignored the behavior..
+- 95 per cent of teens that witnessed bullying on social media report that others, like them, have ignored the behaviour.

 - More than half of young people surveyed say that they never confide in their parents when cyber bullying happens to them.

-- Only one out of every six parents of adolescents and teens are even aware of the scope and intensity involved with cyber bullying.
+- Only one out of every six parents of adolescents and teens are even aware of the scope and intensity of cyber bullying today.

-- More than 80 percent of teens regularly use cell phones, making them the most popular form of technology and therefore a common medium for cyber bullying
+- More than 80 per cent of teens regularly use cell phones; a common medium for cyber bullying.

-- About half of young people have experienced some form of cyber bullying; among them, between 10 and 20 percent experience cyber bullying regularly.
+- About half of young people have experienced some form of cyber bullying.
+Of them, almost 20 per cent experience cyber bullying regularly.

-- The most common types of cyber bullying tactics reported are mean, hurtful comments as well as the spreading of rumors.
+- The most common types of cyber bullying tactics reported are mean, hurtful comments, as well as the spreading of rumours.

 - Cyber bullying affects all races.

-- Victims of cyber bullying are more likely to suffer from low self-esteem and to consider suicide as a result.
+- Victims of cyber bullying are more likely to suffer from low self-esteem and to consider suicide.

-Report From Counseling Service concerning Cyber Bullying Statistics 2014
+Report From Counselling Service concerning Cyber Bullying Statistics

-Childline, a free counseling service which is based in the United Kingdom and was established especially for adolescents and teens, reported in their most recent annual report that cyber bullying concerns rose by a whopping 87 percent in 2013 over the previous year.
+Childline, a free counselling service based in the United Kingdom, identified in their most recent annual report that cyber bullying concerns rose by a whopping 87 per cent in 2013 over the previous year.
 Depression and general unhappiness were cited as the main reasons for contacting the charity.
-Further, young people contacted the charity online (via emails or one-on-one chat sessions) than via telephone.
+Young people contacted the charity more online, by email or one-on-one chat sessions, than by telephone.

-The sad part about cyber bullying is that the people who love these teens and adolescents, including their friends, parents and teachers, often don’t know what to do to help.
-Of course, providing support to bullying victims is always encouraged and appropriate, but below, you’ll find other ways to hopefully help thwart these vicious attacks.
+The sad part about cyber bullying is that the people who love these teens and adolescents – including their friends, parents and teachers – often don’t know what to do to help.
+Providing support to bullying victims is always encouraged and appropriate.
+Below, you’ll find other ways to hopefully help deal with these vicious attacks.

-- Reassure the bullying victim that they are not at fault for these attacks against them.
+- Reassure the bullying victim that they are not at fault for attacks against them.

-- Encourage adolescents and teens to save cyber bullying messages as proof that the cyber bullying is occurring.
-This is especially important if the incidents are eventually reported to the police, to parents or school officials or to the bully’s cellular provider.
+- Encourage adolescents and teens to save cyber bullying messages as proof.
+This is especially important if the incidents are eventually reported to the police, parents or school officials.

-- Since much of the cyber bullying attacks happen via cell phones, victims should start by changing their cell phone number and/or email addresses.
-You can also contact your cell phone provider to block the bully from contact.
+- Since much of the cyber bullying attacks happen via cell phones, victims should start by changing their cell phone numbers and email addresses.
+You can also contact your cell phone provider to block the bully.

-- Cyberbullying statistics 2014 indicate that many instances involve the bully impersonating someone else.
-Therefore, encourage young people not to send information or photos via text or instant messaging they wouldn’t want shared publicly.
+- Encourage young people not to send information or photos by text or instant messaging that they wouldn’t want shared publicly.